Find Affordable College Courses

 Bloomington, MN

 Our analysis found Normandale Community College to be the most popular school for physical sciences students who want to pursue a associate degree in Minnesota.
-Located in the city of Bloomington, Normandale Community College is a public school with a medium-sized student population.
+Located in the city of Bloomington, Normandale Community College is a public college with a medium-sized student population.

 About 86% of the students majoring in physical sciences at the school are women while 14% are male.